2007-08: The Inaugural Season

 2012-13: Dawn of a New Era

 Under the new leadership of head coach Duane Ticknor, who served previously as an assistant with Sioux Falls, and assistant coach Steve Gansey, the Mad Ants were looking to wipe the 14-36 slate clean.
-The start of a new season did not immediately fulfill the strong aspirations intended with a 1-8 start to December, but the end of 2012 and the beginning of 2013 showed vast improvement through a promising 9-3 run.
-By the end of March, a four game win streak, highlighted by a 49 point game performance from Tony Mitchell and a 15 rebound showcase from Brandon Wallace against Sioux Falls, pushed the team to a 27-22 record.
-With a loss to the Tulsa 66ers to end their season, the Mad Ants finished second in the Eastern Division with a 27-24 overall record; this stood as the first winning season the team recorded in their history.
+The start of a new season did not immediately fulfill the strong aspirations intended with a 1-8 start to December, but the end of 2012 and the beginning of 2013 showed vast improvement through a promising 12-game stretch going 9-3 and getting the season back on track.
+By the end of March, a four-game win streak, highlighted by a 49-point game performance from Tony Mitchell and a 15-rebound showcase from Brandon Wallace against Sioux Falls, pushed the team to a 27-22 record.
+With a loss to the Tulsa 66ers to end their season, the Mad Ants finished second in the Eastern Division with a 27-23 overall record.
+This stood as the first winning season the team recorded in their history.
 The organization was rewarded with their first playoff appearance, set to face the Santa Cruz Warriors.
 In the first game of the playoff series, the Mad Ants fell at home to the Warriors before eventually dropping the final game on the road to end their run.

 Tony Mitchell, in his rookie season out of Alabama, was honored as the D-League’s Rookie of the Year, as a member of the All D-League First Team, and was named to the NBA D-League Showcase Honorable Mention Team.
 His success at the 2013 NBA D-League All-Star weekend paired him with the Futures squad, but also led him to the 2013 Slam Dunk Champion title.
 In this season, Mitchell also recorded two D-League Performer of the Week honors for the weeks of January 7th and March 25th; he translated those honors into becoming a D-League Player of the Month for the month of March.
 He finished the 2012-13 season averaging 21.85 points and 5.9 rebounds.